Our Story

 First brand name?
 "Shelby's Blend".
 We had many ‘firsts’ this year, namely our daughter Shelby who had to be born prematurely at 31 weeks.
 Hence, within our logo you will find her footprints which we feel is a strong representation for all preemies and their families.
 This oil was in a laser etched bottled.

 Other blends/brands?
 "Tusci" was our 2nd blend release in 2015, a medium Tuscan-style blend for everyday use.
 This was the first time using veneer wood labeling, but now we use a custom gold label featuring Etruscan art.
 Our 3rd release in 2016 is called "Points North" and typically our bold Tuscan blend.
 The name and logo concept for this new blend was to incorporate our dogs & locale somehow, but coming up with the name was entirely a different story.
 About a month of tossing around ideas, it was purely by accident that we found the right name in AAA's Westways magazine describing points of interests "all points north of Southern CA".
 Whalla!
 Points North was born.
 The label was redesigned in 2020 to resemble a geodetic survey marker and still features one of our GSPs.
 And finally in 2017, we rounded out the options by combining all of our grove varietals into one ultimate 'field blend' which we offer as "The Field".
+Brand availability varies yearly because of being a small producer.

 What about future releases?
-Our plan is alternately offer blends from time-to-time.
-Perhaps making a mild monocultivar blend using Taggiasca olives exclusively, and to offer it between Point's North, Tusci & The Field is our thought for this brand.
+Our plan is alternately offer the above blends from time-to-time.
+Perhaps making a mild monocultivar blend using Taggiasca olives exclusively, and to offer it between Point's North, Tusci and The Field is our thought for this brand.
 It largely depends how much olive oil we produce from year-to-year.
 Lastly, our design plans to make the "Drop of Olive" flint crystal-like bottle was shelved indefinitely because of bottle sourcing difficulties.
 Maybe one day we'll be able to offer it as a reserve line.

 Other hobbies?
 Spending time with our German Shorthaired Pointer(s), Confirmation Dog shows, and the old sport of Racing Pigeons.